sigstore/docs/content/en/cosign/installation.md

 ## With Go 1.19+

-If you have Go 1.19+, you can directly install Cosign by downloading the cosign binary and running:
+If you have Go 1.19+, you can directly install Cosign by downloading the Cosign binary and running:

 ```console
 go install github.com/sigstore/cosign/v2/cmd/cosign@latest